-Child Find’s Parent Help program offers free, confidential*, telephone-based services to parents in conflict, helping fragile families to explore safe and legal options and available support systems.
+Child Find’s Parent Help program offers free, confidential*, telephone-based services to parents in conflict, helping fragile families explore safe, legal options and available support systems.

-Parent Help’s skilled professionals assist callers by addressing co-parenting challenges, parental abduction prevention, domestic violence, child abuse or neglect concerns, and parenting styles.
-Case managers guide callers on issues such as creating workable parenting plans (custody and visitation), building communication and parenting skill sets, understanding legal options and learning how to navigate the court and support systems.
+Parent Help case managers have addressed a variety of family issues with callers, including co-parenting challenges, parental abduction prevention, domestic violence, child abuse or neglect concerns, and parenting styles.
+While talking with the caller, our case managers provide guidance in creating manageable solutions, such as creating workable parenting plans concerning custody and visitation, building communication and parenting skills, understanding legal options, and learning how to navigate the court and support systems.
 The option of mediation is assessed and offered when appropriate.

 Parent Help opens cases for biological parents and caretakers (those legally functioning in a parental role, including grandparents, and other family members).
 Callers seeking assistance from Parent Help are the parents/caretakers of children 17 years old or younger, although the age limit may be extended in the event of legal guardianship due to a child’s mental/physical condition, or on-going support obligations.

 Parent Help also provides consultation and information to allied service professionals.